Emmanuel Candès

-Emmanuel Jean Candès (born 27 April 1970) is a French statistician.
+Emmanuel Jean Candès (born 27 April 1970) is a French statistician most well known for his contributions to the field of compressed sensing and statistical hypothesis testing.
 He is a professor of statistics and electrical engineering (by courtesy) at Stanford University, where he is also the Barnum-Simons Chair in Mathematics and Statistics.
 Candès is a 2017 MacArthur Fellow.

 Academic biography

 Candès earned a MSc from the École Polytechnique in 1993.
 He did his postgraduate studies at Stanford, where he earned a PhD in statistics in 1998 under the supervision of David Donoho and immediately joined the Stanford faculty as an assistant professor of statistics.
 He moved to the California Institute of Technology in 2000, where in 2006 he was named the Ronald and Maxine Linde Professor of Applied and Computational Mathematics.
 He returned to Stanford in 2009.

 Research

 Candès' early research concerned nonlinear approximation theory.
 In his PhD thesis, he developed generalizations of wavelets called curvelets and ridgelets that were able to capture higher order structures in signals.
 This work has had significant impact in image processing and multiscale analysis, and earned him the Popov prize in approximation theory in 2001.

 In 2006, Candès wrote a paper with Australian-American mathematician Terence Tao that spearheaded the field of compressed sensing: the recovery of sparse signals from a few carefully constructed, and seemingly random measurements.
 Many researchers have since contributed to this field, which has introduced the idea of a camera that can record pictures while needing only one sensor.